The News Tribune publisher David Zeeck is leaving, newspaper’s owner says

 - SeaTac Councilmember Amina Ahmed dies in car crash 7 weeks after joining council

 Zeeck’s departure also follows previous changes in newsroom management by McClatchy.
-Last year, McClatchy announced that Zeeck would assume oversight responsibility of The Bellingham Herald in addition to his roles as the president and publisher of The News Tribune and The Olympian.
+Last month, the company announced that another vice president would become publisher of The Fresno Bee, Merced Sun-Star and The Tribune in San Luis Obispo at the end of the year.
+Tim Ritchey will assume that role addition to his duties as publisher of The Modesto Bee and vice president of advertising operations for McClatchy’s west region.
+McClatchy executives said the change would contribute to the papers’s “digital transformation.”

-Zeeck was executive editor of the paper for 14 years before being named publisher, according to The News Tribune.
+Zeeck was executive editor of The News Tribune for 14 years before being named publisher, according to The News Tribune.
+Last year, McClatchy announced that he would assume oversight responsibility of The Bellingham Herald in addition to his roles as the president and publisher of The News Tribune and The Olympian.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.